adithyaric/adithyaric.github.io/src/content/blog/connecting-to-the-vps.md

 ---
+author: Adithya Ricky
+pubDatetime: 2023-10-06T13:19:02Z
 title: Connecting to the VPS
+postSlug: connecting-vps
+featured: true
+draft: false
+tags:
+  - docs
+  - tutorial
-description: Steps to deploy a Node.js app to DigitalOcean using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt
+description: Steps to deploy a Node.js app to DigitalOcean using PM2, NGINX as a reverse proxy and an SSL from LetsEncrypt.
-pubDate: Mar 07 2023
-heroImage: /cloud.png
-slug: connecting-vps
 ---

 To connect your VPS server, you can use your server IP, you can create a root password and enter the server with your IP address and password credentials.
 But the more secure way is using an SSH key.